 Verify Endpoint

 Use this endpoint to verify specific details related to an identification document.
-Replace {id}
+Replace {id} in the URL with the actual identification ID you want to verify.

 Endpoint